nnadeau/academic-kickstart/content/authors/admin/_index.md

   link = "https://nnadeau.github.io/cv/"
 +++

 Hi!
 I'm Nicholas Nadeau.

 I'm currently the head of engineering at AON3D where I lead design, development, and R&D in both software and hardware to drive product innovation.
-I am a professional engineer (P.Eng.), member of the Ordre des ingénieurs du Québec (OIQ), and an associate value specialist (AVS).
+I am a professional engineer (P.Eng.), Doctor of Philosophy (Ph.D.), member of the Ordre des ingénieurs du Québec (OIQ), and an associate value specialist (AVS).
 I have spent the last decade creating unique technologies for the biomedical, cognitive neuroscience, robotics, and additive manufacturing domains.